oboechick/pyfanfic/README.md

 We’ll be using a [CC-BY-SA license](https://creativecommons.org/share-your-work/licensing-types-examples/) (free to share, as long as everything is attributed correctly).
 We’d also like any contributors to consider offering any originals (especially art) as an additional donation for the PyLadies auction.

 ## Timeline
-* Pitch deadline — 01 September 2018
+* Pitch deadline — 01 September 2019
-* Content list finalized — 01 October 2018
+* Content list finalized — 01 October 2019
-* Draft content due — 01 February 2019
+* Draft content due — 01 January 2020
-* All stories, art, poetry, etc finalized — 15 March 2019
+* All stories, art, poetry, etc finalized — 15 February 2020
-* Files go to the printer — 01 April 2019
+* Files go to the printer — 01 March 2020
-* Print run delivered to PyCon 2019 — 01 May 2019
+* Print run delivered to PyCon 2019 — 01 May 2020

 ## Need Ideas?
 Check our issues.
 We're dropping ideas in there.